Civil Society in Action for Human Rights:

 - Implement advocacy activities and increase their cooperation with other national civil society organizations.

-The program is scheduled to take place over a three-year period between 2013 and 2015 and consists of two components: capacity-building sessions and advocacy activities.
+The program consists of two components: capacity-building sessions and advocacy activities.

 Component I: Capacity-building sessions

-Two capacity-building sessions a year will be carried out over a three-year period with representatives from key leadership members and staff of UNAs.
+Two capacity-building sessions a year will be carried out with representatives from key leadership members and staff of UNAs.
 The purpose of the training program is to empower participants to effectively use international human rights mechanisms and implement advocacy activities to advance national human rights issues.

 More specifically, capacity-building sessions are intended to increase the UNAs’ capacity to:

 - Monitor the implementation of national human rights commitments

 - Prepare parallel reports to submit to human rights treaty bodies